NickGrunert/master-thesis/modules/03_truth_compare.typ

     In such instances, the Spearman coefficient can be employed to measure the coefficient of relation @spearman1.
     The Spearman coefficient is a non-parametric measure of rank correlation.
     It assesses how well the relationship between two variables can be described by a monotonic function.
-    This approach is analogous to the Pearson coefficient, as discussed in @section:pearson, with the key distinction being that it does not utilize the raw values directly.
+    This approach is analogous to the Pearson coefficient, as discussed in @section:pearson, with the key distinction being that it does not utilise the raw values directly.
     Instead, it employs the rank order of the values, as demonstrated in @formula:spearman.
     The range and interpretation of the resulting score function similarly to the Pearson correlation coefficient @spearman2.

     #heading(depth: 5, numbering: none, bookmarked: false)[Code Snippet]
-    The implementation of the Spearman coefficient, much alike the implementation of the Pearson coefficient, also utilizes the Scipy library implementation @spearman3.
+    The implementation of the Spearman coefficient, much alike the implementation of the Pearson coefficient, also utilises the Scipy library implementation @spearman3.

     ```python
     from scipy.stats import spearmanr